Skip to main content

 Exemptions

-Students desiring an exemption from the meal plan requirement for any documented accommodation must submit a Request for Meal Plan Exemption form with required documentation to the Registered Dietician by the end of the housing application deadline for consideration and are not guaranteed.
+Students desiring an exemption from the meal plan requirement for any documented accommodation must submit a Request for Meal Plan Exemption form with required documentation to the Registered Dietitian by the end of the housing application deadline for consideration, and are not guaranteed.

 Unused Meals and Dining Dollars